By Jim Ferri

 After a short drive, Ken let me off at Belfast Cathedral, a beautiful church that has a 130-foot stainless steel spire protruding through a glass platform above the altar.
 Incongruous as it may seem, it was an amazing sight inside a beautiful church.

 Across the street Ken then showed me Writer’s Square, where inscribed in stone at various points were quotations from 27 deceased Northern Ireland authors, a poignant and perfect way to pay tribute to Belfast’s literary past.
 My Black Taxi tour was getting increasingly more fascinating.

 After Ken had found a place to park his taxi, we continued on foot back across to Talbot Street, where Ken had two special places to show me.

 On the way, just a minute or so up the street adjacent to the Cathedral, we passed the Northern Ireland War Memorial, actually a little privately funded storefront museum, dedicated to the home front during World War II.
 Although It was rather basic and very small, it was still interesting, with most of it dedicated to Americans who served in Belfast during the war

 We continued and turned onto Hill Street where Ken took me into the Dark Horse.
 It was a sandwich and coffee house that appeared unassuming from the outside, but inside it was like no other.
 Just about everything in it was an antique, the tables, the decorations, the bar, even the loo (although the plumbing was modern), making it almost like a living antique shop.

 Once outside again, he brought me into the alleyway next door that had murals on the walls depicting day life in the city.
-As we traveled about, we saw many such murals all over the city.
+As we traveled about the city on our Black Taxi Tour, we saw many such murals.